 There are valid reasons why road cycling may not be attractive to people.
 Perhaps you live in an area with dense vehicular traffic.
 Maybe the local roads always seem littered with potholes and other obstacles.
 Or, you want to explore forest trails, but want to cover more ground than hiking.

 If you have those concerns, or just prefer being in the woods, a mountain bike would be a great choice.
 They are designed to handle obstacles you may encounter on the trail such as rocks, tree roots, or thick patches of dirt.

 Mountain bikes have flat handle bars, and a slightly different frame geometry than road bikes.
-The frames are made, like road bikes, out of steel, aluminum, titanium or carbon fiber.
-They have more weight than road bikes, and have wider tires.
-The tires should be knobby.
-This helps provide traction.
+The frames are made, like road bikes, of steel, aluminum, titanium or carbon fiber.
+They have more weight than road bikes, and have wider, knobby tires.
+These tires helps provide traction.

 Listed below are some different mountain bike types available: